 This is a very common question we see in our support group.
-Why isn't the scale moving?
+Why isn't the scale moving after having bariatric surgery?

 "Feeling distraught!
 I'm 4 weeks post op and must be going to be a slow loser!
 I'm down 17 pounds post op and 21.4 total.
 I'm tracking everything and have begun walking (my energy levels have been so low).
 The scale just does not move!
 This is the rate I could have lost with Weight Watchers!
 I'm frustrated because my understanding was that for a time the surgery kind of worked itself and during that time you needed to establish good habits but you essentially lost weight in spite of yourself"~~ Kristina, member of Bariatric Eating Support on Facebook